 With the growing need to support the main areas of observability, namely metrics, traces and logs, there’s an increasing number of open-source approaches to distributed tracing.
 These approaches include OpenCensus, OpenTelemetry and OpenTracing

-Examples of distributed tracing tools
+Some of best distributed tracing tools

 Below is a short list of distributed tracing tools that you can use in your microservice environments: